mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 ### [React's context API](https://reactjs.org/docs/context.html)

-_I often here that using the React context is a bad practice.
+_I often hear that using the React context is a bad practice.
 I don't totally agree with this statement.
 I think that we have to understand when not to use it and to use it sparsely.
 The context is a feature that is built in in React, so they may probably be some good use-cases for it._

 What I suggest before writing any component implementation is to imagine your ideal way to use that component.
 I often start by writing the shape I want it to have (its API), let's say: